mreschke/node-vs-php-vs-go/README.md

 A basic speed test between Node.js, Nginx-PHP7-FPM and golang

-My test VM is an in-house (OpenNebula) Debian Jessie KVM virtual machine with 4GB ram and 4-core...the physical machine it sits on is a Dell R710, with dual 6-core xeons...its a good fast VM.
+My test VM is an in-house (OpenNebula) Debian Jessie KVM virtual machine with 4GB ram and 4-core...the physical machine it sits on is a Dell R710, with dual 6-core hyperthreaded Xeons...its a good fast VM.

 Notice its plan old PHP7-FPM, no framework.
 I don't even use the composer autoloader, but predis autoloader.